This is a one of the easiest cobbler recipes you will find. The flavors of summer and fall blend together beautifully in this rustic dessert.

 - With a generous dusting of cinnamon sugar

-This is the most delicious easy to make fruit cobbler recipe.
-Fresh peaches and cranberries being the flavors of summer and fall together while the soft more like a soft cookie topping adds a lovely contrast to the fruity flavors.
+This is the most delicious and easy to make fruit cobbler recipe.
+Peaches and cranberries being the flavors of summer and fall together.
+The soft cookie like topping adds a lovely textural contrast .

 - 6 Peaches Notes